 If and when an accident happens, more and more fleets are turning to video to help them better understand the circumstances and get a neutral eyewitness to potentially exonerate their driver.

-The hassles of winter weather make these first few months of the year a challenging time on the roads.
+The hassles of winter weather make this of the year a challenging time on the roads.
 While you can’t make time go by any faster, you can begin to look at using technology to lessen winter’s impact on your fleet.

 Contact us today to learn more about any of the solutions detailed above and find out how Trimble can help you to operate safer, greener and more efficiently in all seasons.